 Transfer Presses vs. Progressive Die Presses

 One of the key differences between creating metal stampings on a transfer press versus a progressive die press is the creation of the blank (relieving the material from the coil strip).
 Progressive die presses are mainly used for stampings where the length to diameter ratio is low and part side features are not required.

 In general, a progressive die press serves well for bending, cutting and piercing.
 Due to the relieving of the material, a transfer press will allow the material to flow between the punch and die, thus allowing for greater length to diameter ratios.

 A transfer press allows more flexibility, making it a better option for parts that require special features.
 Finally, in most cases, a transfer press utilizes less material than a progressive die press because a carry web is not required to produce the part.

 Transfer Press Types

 Transfer presses come in several forms from renowned press builders such as Aida, Chin Fong, Komatsu, Manzoni Minster, Osawa, Platarg, Seyi, and US Baird, among others.

-There are two main types of transfer press: ICOP, or individually cam operated plunger presses, and solid bed “dieset” style presses.
+Trans-Matic uses two main types of transfer press: ICOP, or individually cam operated plunger presses, and solid bed “die set” style presses.
 The motion of an ICOP transfer press is much the same as that of a gasoline engine.
 A rotating shaft with cam lobes drives the movement of each press station individually.
-A dieset transfer press has a solid flat surface that creates the press motion and activates all press stations at the same time.
+A die set transfer press has a solid flat surface that creates the press motion and activates all press stations at the same time.

-Transfer presses come in various sizes with various capabilities.
-Matching the right press to the part being formed is critical.
-Factors that must be considered when determining the right transfer press include blank size, part length, number of stations required, tonnage required, press speed (strokes per minute), machine energy, and auxiliary equipment capability.
+These transfer presses also come in various sizes with various capabilities.
+At Trans-Matic, we understand the critical process of matching the right press to the part for production.
 Trans-Matic has a wide range of transfer press capabilities that allow us to match the optimum press to your part.